picimako/gherkin-overview/README.md

 ## Preconditions

-Before installing this plugin, make sure to install the plugin called **Gherkin** as well, if it's not already installed.
+Before installing this plugin, make sure to install the plugin called **Gherkin** as well, if it's not already installed (it is most probably bundled with the IDE).

+To work with JBehave Story files, the [**JBehave Support**](https://plugins.jetbrains.com/plugin/7268-jbehave-support) plugin must be installed.

+## Support for different BDD syntax

+For common Gherkin files, this readme provides information, while for JBehave Stories you can head over to the [JBehave Story support](docs/jbehave-stories.md) document.

 ## Gherkin Tags tool window